detsam/indepstate-cc/app/services/dealTrackers/README.md

 Trackers are configured in `app/config/deal-trackers.json`.
 Each entry specifies a `type` and tracker specific options.
 Values may reference environment variables using the `${ENV:VAR}` syntax.

+An Obsidian tracker writes new notes to `journalPath`.
+Provide `findJournalPath` to search for existing notes in a different directory before creating new ones.

 An Obsidian tracker can optionally include a `chartImageComposer` block.
 When present the tracker queues a screenshot request for the trade symbol and inserts the image file name into the note under the `\t- 1D` line.
 The composer